-- 1. A retired judge from a particular court; or - 2.
-A lawyer with 10 years of active practice in a specified area, such as construction or computer technology; or - 3.
-A professional experienced in a particular sector, such as intellectual property or information technology; or - 4.
-A professional fluent or proficient in a particular language; or - 5.
-An individual of a particular nationality.
+- 1. a retired judge from a particular court; - a lawyer with 10 years of active practice in a specified area, such as construction or computer technology; - a professional experienced in a particular sector, such as intellectual property or information technology; - 4. a professional fluent or proficient in a particular language; or - 5. an individual of a particular nationality.